microsoft/windows-drivers-rs/README.md

 To see an example of this repo used to create drivers, see [Windows-rust-driver-samples](https://github.com/microsoft/Windows-rust-driver-samples).

 Note: This project is still in early stages of development and is not yet recommended for production use.
-We encourage community experimentation, suggestions and discussions!
-We will be using our [GitHub Discussions forum](https://github.com/microsoft/windows-drivers-rs/discussions) as the main form of engagement with the community!
+We encourage community experimentation and collaboration through our [GitHub Discussions forum](https://github.com/microsoft/windows-drivers-rs/discussions)!

 ## <a name="supported-configs">Supported Configurations